Granby Community Mental Health Group – Mary Seacole House

 Our service users are mainly drawn from this area, but we also deliver services to BAMER people from across Merseyside.
 The organisation is a registered charity and company limited by guarantee.

 Day Services within Mary Seacole House offer wide and varied support programs which aim to develop the confidence of BAMER (Black, Asian, Minority, Ethnic and Refugees) and diverse communities experiencing mental health issues.

 Support can be delivered on a one to one basis or within group work.
 Within the group sessions we offer activity based learning and development as well as leisure and relaxation sessions.

 The BME Family Service is a support service that provides emotional and practical assistance to local BME families who are experiencing mental health problems.
 The service provides a complementary mix of emotional and practical support.

-This organisation endeavours to address the needs of our culturally diverse communities within the Liverpool area, along with providing a 'Community based' service which supports and encourages black people to challenge inappropriate practices and treatment within the mental health system.
+The Advocacy Service endeavours to address the needs of our culturally diverse communities within the Liverpool area, along with providing community based services which supports and encourages people from BAMER (Black, Asian, Minority, Ethnic and Refugees) communities to challenge inappropriate practices and treatment within the mental health system.